 This year I decided to try my hand at making some of my own handmade Christmas cards with my Cricut!
 Make these three Handmade Christmas cards with your Cricut Maker and the designs I created for the Handmade Holiday Cards in Cricut Design Space!

 Sending Christmas cards is a tradition that I hope never dies.
 Every year when I see Facebook posts of “not sending cards this year, enjoy this picture!” a tiny piece of my soul breaks.
 I love sending and receiving Christmas cards, and I display them in my home every year.
 Sending a Christmas card is such a simple gesture of thoughtfulness in a crazy, busy world.
-When Cricut asked if I would like to design a few DIY Handmade Holiday Cards, I jumped at the opportunity.
+When Cricut asked if I would like to design a few DIY Handmade Holiday Cards with my Cricut machine, I jumped at the opportunity.
 Making my own handmade Christmas cards is just another way to send a small piece of my craftiness to my friends all over the country.
 I hope you’ll use these designs as inspiration to make your own Handmade Christmas cards with your Cricut Maker this year!

 How to Make Handmade Christmas Cards with your Cricut